 A Builders' Guide to Performance Bonds

 A performance bond is a guarantee for the satisfactory completion of a project.
-This will require having a collateral property or investment to back up the requirements of the surety agency.
+It will require having a collateral property or investment to back up the requirements of the surety agency.
 A performance bond is usually issued by a bank or an insurance company, both of which act as a “surety.”

 How They Work

 The Government and private sector require performance bonds and payment bonds for projects to protect the tax payer’s investment.
 Common performance and payments bonds for government projects consist of building bridges and roads, although it can comprehend much more than only those two categories.
-If the contractor does not complete the project specified in the contract the surety bonding company will either pay for the completion of the project or hire a contracting firm to complete the project.
+If the contractor does not complete the project specified in the contract, the surety bonding company will either pay for the completion of the project or hire a contracting firm to complete the project.

 A performance bond will protect the owner against possible losses in a case a contractor fails to perform or is unable to deliver the project as per established and the contract provisions.
 Sometimes the contractor defaults or declares himself in bankruptcy, and then in those situations, the surety is responsible for compensating the owner for the losses.
 Such compensation is defined as the amount covered under the performance bond.

-There is some information that you will need to understand in order to get the right bonding for your project.
+There is some information that you will need to understand to get the right bonding for your project.
 The method used by many surety companies is the percentage of completion method, normally recommended for projects larger than $350K.
 Some contractors will prefer the cash method, but this one will not assess your true financial status.
 For small contractors, the completed contract method is the one recommended as it will keep track of the revenue and expenses related to a particular project during the year in which the project is being executed.

-Surety and financial institutions have different requirements depending on the capacity of the contractor, the volume of the project been ensured and the project degree of difficulty.
+Surety and financial institutions have different requirements depending on the capacity of the contractor, the volume of the project been ensured, and the project degree of difficulty.
 Usually, insurance companies will ask for the following information:

 - At least two years of CPA-prepared financial statements.